ShabuShabu/laravel-paradedb-search/UPGRADE.md

 ### Misc

-- Please note that it is necessary to restart Postgres after upgrading to `pg_search` v0.12.0
+- Please note that it is necessary to restart Postgres after upgrading `pg_search`